Our work with bees at Trengwainton

 It has a wooden façade to the south, with landing stages and entrances for the bees.
 Each is marked with a different coloured shape so the bees can distinguish which is their hive; entry to the wrong hive could mean being attacked and killed by other bees.

 We now house four known colonies of bees at Trengwainton; two in the Victorian bee house and two in separate hives.
 This is besides those that make their homes in the hedges and underground.

 We’ve received expert advice and support from an independent member of the British Beekeepers Association who’s taught two of our garden team the basics of bee keeping and how to look out for parasites like the Varroa mite.

 In the Walled Kitchen Garden we deliberately plant flowers and vegetables side by side in order to encourage the bees.
 Favourites for them include Phacelia - listed as one of the top 20 honey-producing flowers for honeybees - and the poached egg plant, Limnanthes douglasii.

 During the winter months we also ensure the colonies have sufficient food by feeding them with a sugar solution.

 Making your own garden bee-friendly

-If you’d like some help in making your own garden a haven for bees, the Royal Horticultural Society have compiled three downloadable plant lists which you can access here.
+If you’d like some help in making your own garden a haven for bees, the Royal Horticultural Society have compiled a list of bee-friendly plants which you can access here.

 Did you know?